kaaengine/kaa/docs/reference/nodes.rst

         from kaa.geometry import Vector

         # inside a Scene's __init__ :
+        # add node 1
-        self.node1 = Node(position = Vector(100, 100), sprite=self.my_sprite)
+        self.node1 = Node(position = Vector(100, 100), rotation=math.pi / 4)
         self.root.add_child(self.node1)
-        self.node1.rotation = -math.pi / 4
+        # add node 2 as child of node 1
+        self.node2 = Node(position = Vector(10, 10), rotation=math.pi / 4)
+        self.node1.add_child(self.node2)

+        print(self.node1.rotation) # 0.7853981633974483 (math.pi / 4)
+        print(self.node2.rotation) # 0.7853981633974483 (math.pi / 4)
+        print(self.node2.absolute_rotation) # 1.5707963705062866 (math.pi / 2)

+.. _Node.absolute_rotation:
+.. attribute:: Node.absolute_rotation

+    Read only.
+Returns an absolute rotation of the node, in radians.
+Check out the example in the :ref:`rotation <Node.rotation>` property section.

 .. _Node.rotation_degrees:
 .. attribute:: Node.rotation_degrees

-    Gets or sets node rotation, in degrees (as float).
+    Same as :ref:`rotation <Node.rotation>` property, but uses degrees (as float).
 There is no capping value, meaning you can set it to values greater than 360 degrees or smaller than -360 degrees.

     Changing node rotation will make the node rotate around its origin point.
 Read more about :ref:`Node origin points <Node.origin_alignment>`.

+    See also: :ref:`absolute_rotation_degrees <Node.absolute_rotation_degrees>`.

+.. _Node.absolute_rotation_degrees:
+.. attribute:: Node.absolute_rotation_degrees

+    Read only.
+Same as :ref:`absolute_rotation <Node.absolute_rotation>` but returns degrees.

 .. _Node.scale:
 .. attribute:: Node.scale

     Gets or sets the node scale, as :class:`geometry.Vector`.

+    **IMPORTANT:** Node scale is always get or set relative to its parent node.
+To get the absolute scale, use the :ref:`absolute_scale <Node.absolute_scale>` property.

-X value of the vector is used to scale the node in the X axis, while Y value is used to scale it in the Y axis.
-Negative value of X or Y is possible - it will make the node to be rendered as a mirror reflection in X and/or Y axis respectively.
+    The x value of the vector represents scaling in the X axis, while y value is for scaling in the Y axis.
+    Negative values of x or y are possible - it will make the node to be rendered as a mirror reflection in X and/or Y axis respectively.

     .. code-block:: python